Overture to an Italian Comedy

 The Overture to an Italian Comedy for orchestra was composed in 1936 by Australian composer Arthur Benjamin; it was first performed in London on 2 March 1937, under the direction of Gordon Jacob.
+It follows in the tradition established by previous comedy overtures, such as Arnold Bax's Overture to a Picturesque Comedy (1930) and Le Cabaret (1921) by John Foulds.

-The piece opens fortissimo, presenting its first main subject in the woodwinds against pizzicato strings and creating a lively mood.
-The second theme is much softer, and is presented by a solo horn.
+The piece opens fortissimo, presenting its first main subject in the woodwinds against pizzicato strings and creating a lively mood in the measure of a tarantella.
+The second theme is much softer, and is presented by a solo French horn.
 Following this is a gayer melody for two flutes playing in thirds; this is soon taken up by the trumpets, who are instructed in the score to play in a "vulgar" manner.
 The opening subject returns, followed again by the "vulgar" theme, and the work ends in spirited fashion.

-The overture does not appear to have been inspired by any one piece.
-The published score is subtitled, "Sorry you've been troubled".
+The overture was originally written as the overture to Benjamin's one act comic opera Prima Donna, which was completed in 1933 but not produced until 1949.
+The published score is subtitled "Ah, perdona se ti inganno", which can be translated as "Sorry you've been troubled".